Levelling up? Use local intel if you want to succeed.

 Black Country Talent Match

-Black Country Talent Match (BCTM) secured funding through the National Lottery Community Fund from April 2019 to March 2022 for a project to support young adults, aged 17-29, with challenging circumstances into employment.
-ARK was commissioned to support the programme by measuring the social return on investment and assessing the mental resilience of the participants.
+Black Country Talent Match (BCTM) secured funding through the National Lottery Community Fund from April 2019 to March 2022 for a project to support young adults, aged 17-29, with challenging circumstances into employment. we were commissioned to support the programme by measuring the social return on investment and assessing the mental resilience of the participants.

 Programme participants presented with complex issues which included: